 X has officially started rolling out a full replacement for its direct messages.
 The new X Chat feature represents a comprehensive transformation of the platform’s messaging system, which has advanced significantly since its humble Twitter origins.
+This upgrade adds powerful tools, including file sharing, audio and video calling, and end-to-end encryption.
+The launch is a big step toward owner Elon Musk’s goal of turning X into an “everything app.”

-X Chat, which just came out, is designed to be a full-stack communication tool for X. It works well as a replacement for the old Direct Messages (DM) system, which was a leftover from the platform’s past.
+X Chat, which just launched, is designed to be a full-stack communication tool for X. It works well as a replacement for the old Direct Messages (DM) system, which was a legacy from the platform’s past.
+This revision isn’t just a quick update.
+The platform has been rebuilt with a new architecture to enable the addition of more advanced features.
+Elon Musk has said that it uses a “Bitcoin-style” encryption system to protect users’ privacy.

 What can you do with the new X Chat?